 Well-coiffed Employers of Advanced Technology, Hugely Expensive RadarsMeteorological Accuracy: Nil (WEATHERMAN)

-Along the lines of the "WASHINGTON" challenge above, here are two stories wherein each word uses only the letters of the main title word:
+Along the lines of the "WASHINGTON" challenge above, here are three stories wherein each word uses only the letters of the main title word, or the same letters used in the title:

 Seth rode his iron horse to Erins.
 Erinthe horniest dish in the diner.